reactive-end/reactive-end/README.md

 # Rafael Pisani
-Web/Mobile Developer
+Web Developer

-* I Fockin love JavaScript (also TypeScript)
+* I love JavaScript (also TypeScript)
 * I also work with a little PHP and Laravel (Especially with Laravel)
 * I'm cat & dog lover
 * I really hate Angular